 Kenyon College is a great decision for students pursuing a Music degree.
 Students who graduate from this program report average early career wages of music and mid-career wages of $84,400.
 Students who enjoy a more slow-paced life will appreciate Kenyon College's location in the small town of Gambier, Ohio.

 Around 53.0% of Kenyon applicants send their SAT scores, which average around 1,335.
 Score more than 31 on the ACT?
 That's above the average applicant score, so you should apply.
 Want to know more details on Kenyon College's campus?
 Go on a virtual tour.

 Every student who is interested in Music needs to check out University of Pennsylvania.
-Graduates of the music program state that they receive average early career earnings of music and mid-career earnings of $78,736.
+Music majors from University of Pennsylvania get a earnings boost of around 31.8% above the average earnings of music graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.